How To Grab Attention in a World of Distractions

 For example, after doing a silly dance onto stage, you could say, “Have you ever been so happy about something that you felt like dancing?
 Today, we’re going to learn about someone in the Bible who was so happy about what God was doing that he danced, even though other people thought he looked silly doing it.”
 This pattern interrupt grabs attention, transitions that attention into the Bible story, and serves as a “hook” that makes it more memorable.

 That’s one of the things an entertainer like me can do for you.
 We can be your pattern interrupt.
 We can be the unusual, out of the ordinary happening that grabs attention, focuses it on what matters, and memorably presents a message.
-If you’re planning an event, either on-line or in-person, let’s talk.
+If you’re planning an event, let’s talk.
 I’d love to use my magic and assorted silliness to capture your group’s attention and share the most important message of all.